 Energy, Moniz explained, is a big, highly capitalized, commodity business featuring very efficient supply chains, very established customer bases, extensive regulations and complex politics.
 “That is the system in which we now need to innovate, scale and scale fast,” explained Moniz, who is director of the MIT Energy Initiative.

 Historically, 50 years is the characteristic time scale for a major change in the energy mix, Moniz said.
-However, he added, "we don't have 50 years" if we are serious about the climate risk mitigation challenge.
-Figuring out the secret to matching the entrepreneurial culture of energy innovators successfully with the culture of the established energy industry is, according to Moniz, a "missing piece" that is really important if we are going to succeed.
+However, he added, “we don’t have 50 years” if we are serious about the climate risk mitigation challenge.